(Dark) chocolate mousse recipe

 With the egg yolks we create a crème anglaise which can be difficult definitely worth the effort.
 Getting experience in making crème anglaise is useful as it is used in many other (sweet) recipes as an ingredient or topping.

-The recipe below is my take on chocolate mousse.
+This recipe is my take on chocolate mousse.
 Some parts are still in development, especially the choice of chocolate and sugar ratio, so feel free to comment!

 Selecting the right chocolate / fluidity of chocolate